-In this example test we will transfer 10000 segments of size 8960 bytes from the Microblaze/Zynq server to the Qt test bench client.
+In this example test we will transfer 10000 segments of size 1460 bytes from the Microblaze server to the Qt test bench client.

-Check the PRBS Verification checkbox in order to enable the data integrity check.
+Check the PRBS Verification checkbox (TCP Client group) in order to enable the data integrity check.

-Use the tcp\send command to send a data stream to the Qt test bench.
+Use the tcp_send command to send a data stream to the Qt test bench.